 - Carboxyhaemoglobin – measured urgently in all patients with suspected carbon monoxide poisoning (from car exhausts, smoke inhalation or defective gas heaters).

-- Iron tests - usually only used when iron overdose is suspected in a child or infant.
+- Iron tests - usually only used when overdose of iron tablets is suspected in a child or infant.

 Typically these tests would only be requested if a person was regularly taking the drug or was known to have ingested the drug e.g. by taking someone else’s tablets.